thatsus/vue-csv-downloader/README.md

 # Attributes

-* `items` - Array of objects, Required.
+* `data` - Array of objects, Required.
 This is the data.
 * `fields` - Array of strings, Required.
 These are the headers.
 They should match keys of the objects in items.
 * `download-name` - String, Optional.
 The filename to download under.